Myra-R/CyberSafe/README.md

   * [Screenshots](#screenshots)

   ## Installation
 This app runs using React.
 An NPM install should be run to download all of the listed dependencies.
+NPM run seed should also be run.

   ## Contributors
   [WRugby1](https://github.com/WRugby1), [ikethe4](https://github.com/ikethe4), [Myra-R](https://github.com/Myra-R), [GrimmeDev](https://github.com/GrimmeDev), [wkgrant78], (https://github.io/wkgrant78)